liquidat/ansible-demo-notes/README.md

 - execute task as dduck - show results
 - show portal mode
 - mention dry runs
-- => separation of rights on machines and rights to execute playbooks is now given
+- :white_check_mark: separation of rights on machines and rights to execute playbooks is now given
-- => reliable tracking of who is allowed to execute what, and what was executed when by whom
+- :white_check_mark: reliable tracking of who is allowed to execute what, and what was executed when by whom
-- => automation can now include teams and users without privileged access to machines
+- :white_check_mark: automation can now include teams and users without privileged access to machines
-- => use case: provide playbooks to be executed by developers, but without handing out login data
+- :white_check_mark: use case: provide playbooks to be executed by developers, but without handing out login data
-- => example: destroy and re-setup development environment: access build server, publish correct branch, access dev - machines, download app from build server, stop old app, remove, deploy new, start, run deployment tests
+- :white_check_mark: example: destroy and re-setup development environment: access build server, publish correct branch, access dev - machines, download app from build server, stop old app, remove, deploy new, start, run deployment tests
-- => example: clean redis-cache once in a while
+- :white_check_mark: example: clean redis-cache once in a while
-- => saves time, since self service of automation tasks now possible
+- :white_check_mark: saves time, since self service of automation tasks now possible

 ## Break out sessions / advanced topics